 After 15 years in the funeral business, and disillusioned by the huge cost grieving families had to pay to farewell their loved ones, Tim Button and mortician wife Casey started Just Cremate Me.

 “It pissed me off watching so many funeral companies make so much money.
 It was wrong to charge grieving people like that,” he said.

 Just Cremate Me is a small south-east Queensland business set up to offer a cremation service, including transport and a family viewing.
-Families can also help wash and dress their loved one in Tim’s parlour (which looks like a comfy lounge room) before Aunty Flo is driven to a crematorium in a cheap, cardboard coffin.
+Families can also help wash and dress their loved one in Tim’s parlour (which looks like a comfy lounge room) before Aunty Joan is driven to a crematorium in a cheap, cardboard coffin.
 The family later picks up the ashes from the crematorium and then quite possibly takes a trip around the world with the money they’ve saved by not having a funeral.
-(Thanks Aunty Flo!)
+(Thanks Aunty Joan!)
 One of Tim’s unattended cremations costs $1,250 – about a quarter of the price of a really basic funeral service.

 The popularity of an inexpensive, simple cremation has even surprised Tim.
 After just one year in operation, Just Cremate Me cremates 40 people per month, and Tim says the reasons behind his service’s popularity isn’t necessarily financial.

 “Some people just don’t see the need for an expensive funeral.
 Sometimes families are overseas or interstate and only get together once a year so it’s at that time when they will hold a memorial for the person.”